 \section{Comparison "full model" and "base case"}

 This appendix presents the results obtained in the "base case" and the original model, "full model" which is used in previous works \citep[e.g.][]{GON17, BON20, BON21, BON22, CUE21, CUE22}.
 The jointly analysed bins of redshift and the priors are the same in both runs.
-Figure~\ref{fig:sampled_tomo} shows the cross-correlation data (black points), the best fit (black dashed line) and the sampled area (in red) obtained with the MCMC.
+Figure~\ref{fig:sampled_tomo} shows the cross-correlation data (black points), the best fit (black dashed line), and the sampled area (in red) obtained with the MCMC.
 The agreement with the data is good as well as with the findings in Fig. \ref{fig:sampled_tomo_zmed}.

 Moreover, we show in red the marginalised posterior distributions and probability contours (set to 0.393 and 0.865) in Fig.~\ref{fig:corner_tomo_MzA}.
 Even if the analysis is jointly performed among the four bins, due to the large amount of parameters to be shown in the figure, we split such results into four panels.
 Each panel shows the HOD estimated parameters for one bin together with the cosmological parameters, that are the same for the four panels.
-In particular, bin 1 to bin 4 are shown from left to right, top to bottom respectively.
-In this figure we also show in blue the results of the "base case" where we adopt the mean-redshift approximation, detailed described in paper II which consists in computing the outer integrals in equation \ref{eq:w_fb} at the mean redshift of the sample (see equation \ref{eq:w_fb_approx}).
-In the tomographic analysis performed in this work we can safely adopt such approximation, given the small range of redshift in each in bin.
+In particular, bins 1 to 4 are shown from left to right, top to bottom, respectively.
+In this figure we also show in blue the results of the "base case" where we adopt the mean-redshift approximation (detailed in Paper I), which consists of computing the outer integrals in Eq. \ref{eq:w_fb} at the mean redshift of the sample (see Eq. \ref{eq:w_fb_approx}).
+In the tomographic analysis performed in this work, we can safely adopt such approximation, given the small range of redshift in each in bin.

-The results of this two cases are in very good agreement and the subsequent analyses in this work can be safely performed with it.
-It provides great advantages from the computational point of view, especially in the tomographic analysis which involves a large number of parameters.
+The results we find based on these two cases are in very good agreement and the subsequent analyses in this work can be safely performed with it.
+It provides great advantages from the computational point of view, especially for tomographic analyses, which involve a large number of parameters.